 Our results of operations have been affected by, and we expect our results of operations to continue to be affected by, our share-based compensation expenses.
-We have historically granted bonus shares to our employees from our inception to December 2003.
-Employee bonuses are accrued and recognized as share-based compensation expenses in the period services are provided.
-We determined the amount of employee bonuses based on ROC GAAP financial results, subject to shareholder approval.
-The difference between the estimated bonuses and actual amounts paid, either in cash or through the issuance of shares, was charged to earnings upon shareholder approval of the amount and form (shares or cash) of employee bonuses.
-Amounts charged for share issuances are based upon the estimated fair value of such bonus shares at the date of shareholder approval.
-Our share-based compensation expenses also include charges taken relating to grants of (i) nonvested shares to employees, (ii) treasury shares to employees and (iii) shares to non-employees.
+Our share-based compensation expenses include charges taken relating to grants of (i) nonvested shares to employees, (ii) treasury shares to employees and (iii) shares to non-employees.
 We have since discontinued our practice of the above-mentioned share-based compensation.

 We adopted a long-term incentive plan in October 2005 which permits the grant of options or RSUs to our employees and non-employees where each unit represents one ordinary share.
 The actual awards will be determined by our compensation committee.
-We recorded share-based compensation expenses totaling \$5.8 million, \$8.6 million, and \$15.2 million in 2004, 2005 and 2006, respectively.
-See "-Critical Accounting Policies-Share-Based Compensation Expenses."
+We recorded share-based compensation expenses under the long-term incentive plan totaling \$2.8 million, \$14.5 million and \$20.1 million in 2005, 2006 and 2007, respectively.
+See "-Critical Accounting Policies and Estimates-Share-Based Compensation Expenses."
+Of the total share-based compensation expenses recognized, \$0, \$0 and \$14.4 million in 2005, 2006 and 2007, respectively, were settled in cash.
 We have applied SFAS No. 123 (revised 2004), Share-Based Payment, or SFAS No. 123R, to account for our share-based compensation plans.
-SFAS No. 123R requires companies to measure and recognize compensation expense for all share-based payments at fair
+SFAS No. 123R requires companies to measure and recognize compensation expense for all share-based payments at fair value.